1966 Ford Bronco Fact Sheet

 1966 Ford Bronco Facts Specifications Information Data

-The 1966 Ford Bronco came in Roadster (red), Pickup (green), and Wagon (blue) body styles
+The 1966 Ford Bronco came in Roadster (red), Pickup (green), and Wagon (blue) body styles.
+Optional V-8 power let it gallop up hills.

 1966 Ford Bronco –